zeusta/Docs/extensions/Guide By Functions/Magento 1/Inventory Report.md

 Magestore Inventory Report module for Magento provides you with a detailed overview of your sales, stock, warehouse, suppliers.
 You get access to 11 types of report which are divided into 2 categories of **Sales** and **Inventory report**.
 They help you easily keep track your inventory system as well as your business performance.

-**Note**: Magestore Inventory Management module is required to make Inventory Report extension work properly.
+**Note**: Magestore Inventory Management module is required to make Inventory Report module work properly.

 To view Sales and Inventory report, you go to tab **Retailer Report**, then choose **Manage Report**.
 All 11 types of report can be exported as CSV file.